pranmod01/SafeScape/README.md

 1. map.html
   - includes the html code for the features listed above with the help of the Google Maps API
 2. crime_data.json
-  - contains crime information from San Francsico; collected from Kaggle
+  - contains crime information from Los Angeles; collected from Kaggle
 3. analysis.ipynb
   - includes initial data analysis, cleaning, and a short intro to the recommendation model of the crime dataset